 - Verbal Harassment of Women at the Workplace and How It Affects Their Performance

-Discuss the topics you like with your guide or mentor, try to understand its scope, and decide on the dissertation research methodology you’ll use.
+Discuss the topics you like with your guide or mentor, try to understand its scope, and decide on the dissertation methodology you’ll use.
 It will help you come up with the best HRM dissertation topic that will help you excel in academics and get your degree as well as showcase your skills and talents and help you find a good job in the HR field later.

 Good Luck for Your Exam!